sukitpom/DADS7202_project_2/README.md

 Step of roboflow for One Piece Character Detection Project
 1. Upload photo to roboflow
-2. Label One Piece Character in all photo.
+2. Label One Piece Character in all photos.
 3. Image preprocessing & Image augmentation
 4. Train.
 5. Deploy.